-Motivating, training and communicating with the independent sales force are critical to our success and that of the independent sales force.
+Motivating, training and communicating with the independent sales force, as well as sales support tools, are critical to our success and that of the independent sales force.

 Motivation.
-Through our proven system of sales force recognition events, contests and communications, we provide incentives that drive our results.
+Through our proven system of sales force recognition events, contests and communications, we provide incentives that motivate our independent sales force.
 Motivation is driven largely by independent sales representatives' desire to achieve higher levels of financial success by building their own businesses.
 The opportunity to help underserved middle-income households address financial challenges is also a source of motivation for many independent sales representatives.